Effective March 7, 2018

-The Coalition's websites and publications contain many links to other websites.
+The Coalition Websites and publications contain many links to other websites.
 In addition, the Coalition may maintain a presence on third-party sites such as Facebook®, Linked-In® or others.
-These other websites may send their own cookies to users, collect data or solicit personal information.
+These other websites may send their own cookies to users, collect data or solicit Personal Information.
 The Coalition is not responsible for the privacy practices or the content of these other websites.
 Please check with the other sites to review their privacy policies and how they may collect or use information.

 3. Information Sharing

-The Coalition website is not intended for children under eighteen (18) years of age.
+The Coalition Websites are not intended for children under eighteen (18) years of age.
 The Coalition does not knowingly solicit or collect personal information from or about any such children, and the Coalition does not knowingly market its products or services to any such children.
-If the Coalition becomes aware that it has inadvertently received personal information from a User under the age of eighteen (18), it will delete such personal information from its records.
+If the Coalition becomes aware that it has inadvertently received personal information from a user under the age of eighteen (18), it will delete such personal information from its records.

-IF FOR ANY REASON AHA WOULD LIKE TO USE THE INFORMATION YOU HAVE SUBMITTED FOR SUBSTANTIALLY DIFFERENT PURPOSES OTHER THAN THOSE OUTLINED AT THE TIME YOU ORIGINALLY SUBMITTED YOUR INFORMATION, AHA WILL AFFIRMATIVELY REQUEST PERMISSION FROM YOU TO USE SUCH DATA FOR THOSE SUBSTANTIALLY DIFFERENT PURPOSES.
+IF FOR ANY REASON THE COALITION WOULD LIKE TO USE THE INFORMATION YOU HAVE SUBMITTED FOR SUBSTANTIALLY DIFFERENT PURPOSES OTHER THAN THOSE OUTLINED AT THE TIME YOU ORIGINALLY SUBMITTED YOUR INFORMATION, THE COALITION WILL AFFIRMATIVELY REQUEST PERMISSION FROM YOU TO USE SUCH DATA FOR THOSE SUBSTANTIALLY DIFFERENT PURPOSES.